YongoDavid/Demo-2024-Feb/README.md

 Having little issues with my handers View engine , need to figure it out soon because it is slowing me down , but i am learning in the process of the struggle.

 16-feb
+Review my code on the SAFETY-AID and find out why my index.ejs file is not working